scottcm73/mission_to_mars_web_scaping_and_flask/README.md

 ### Mars Facts

-* Visit the Mars Facts webpage [here](http://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+Mars Facts webpage (http://space-facts.com/mars/) is another source, and Pandas is used to scrape the table containing facts about the planet including Diameter, Mass, etc.

-* Use Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres